Miami Acupuncture & Herbal Solutions

 Pattern Identification

-We identify the specific physiological pattern driving your stress response — whether it centers on HPA axis dysregulation, autonomic imbalance, digestive-nervous system interaction, hormonal influence, or a combination.
+We identify the specific physiological pattern driving your stress response, whether it centers on HPA axis dysregulation, autonomic imbalance, digestive-nervous system interaction, hormonal influence, or a combination.
 This determines your treatment strategy, and it is what makes this approach fundamentally different from a one-size-fits-all protocol.

 Active Treatment

 Most patients begin with weekly sessions of 45–60 minutes.
-Acupuncture is typically deeply relaxing — many patients fall asleep on the table.
+Acupuncture is typically deeply relaxing and many patients fall asleep on the table.
 Depending on your presentation, an herbal formula, dietary guidance, or breathwork recommendations may be incorporated from the outset.

 Integration Between Sessions